Generative modeling with low-rank Wasserstein polynomial chaos expansions: Motivation

 A further strong motivation for the presented approach is provided by the applications we have in mind.
 First, an efficient generation of samples from a highly nonlinear (i.e. non-Gaussian) target measure is a challenging task, which can be found in many statistical applications.
-The access to e.g. multi-modal randomness in terms of density learning or standard Markov Chain Monte Carlo is a difficult task.
-Here we rely on such representation in terms of \textit{functional approximations of random variables}.
-Such a functional representation exhibits two obvious advantages.
-On the one hand, it can be used in follow-up computations as a closed representation of randomness, relying on a known underlying reference coordinate system $X$ and in turn can be used as a generator (or surrogate) to generate more samples of $Y$.
+Getting computational access to (e.g. multimodal) randomness using standard methods such as Markov Chain Monte Carlo is difficult and requires a prior reconstruction of densities from samples, which is elaborate and only exhibits slow convergence.
+Our approach directly yields such representations in terms of \textit{functional approximations of random variables}.
+The availability of a fully functional representation of the observed randomness exhibits two obvious advantages.
+On the one hand, it can be used in subsequent computations as a closed representation of randomness, relying on a known underlying reference coordinate system $X$ and in turn can be used as a generator (or surrogate) to produce more samples of $Y$.
 On the other hand, we are interested in the \textit{numerical upscaling} of random non-periodic micro-structures as discussed in Section~\ref{sec:upscaling}.
 In contrast to classical (random) homogenization with constant effective coefficient~\cite{blanc2007stochastic,gloria2012optimal,gloria2014optimal}, we strive for an approach where the \textit{macroscopic representation remains a random field}, hence also containing statistical information (of the finer scale) on the coarser scale.
 For practical applications, this provides much more useful information since e.g. the variance (or other statistical quantities of interest) of some system response can be determined.
-Upscaling of stochastic non-periodic material is carried out in a stochastic pointwise sense, i.e. a sample of the fine scale field is upscaled numerically to obtain a sample of the related coarse scale random field for a given prescribed domain decomposition.
+Upscaling of stochastic non-periodic material is carried out in a stochastic pointwise sense, i.e. a sample of the fine scale field is upscaled numerically to obtain a sample of the related coarse scale random field for a prescribed domain decomposition.
 Note that the homogenized material and the microscale material both have unknown or intractable distributions.
-In the homogenized framework, we allow for stochastic fluctuations without the need to (approximate) a stochastic homogenization problem defined on a unbounded domain.
+In the homogenized framework, we allow for stochastic fluctuations without the need to (approximate) a stochastic homogenization problem defined on an unbounded domain.